-Strategies and Tactics
+Courses of Action: Strategies and Tactics

-- Courses of action come in two varieties
+Courses of action come in two varieties

-- ♦ strategies
+- strategies

 - tactics

 - The difference between the two is a matter of size and commitment.
 Compared to tactics, strategies tend to be

-- ♦ longer term
+- longer term

-- ♦ broader in scope

-- harder to change

-- Tactics implement Strategies

-- For example, the Tactic Call first-time customers personally implements the Strategy Increase repeat business.
+- Tactics implement Strategies - For example, the Tactic Call first-time customers personally implements the Strategy Increase repeat business.